 A backdoor method you could or might use when trying to make money off tenants is to check the condo association bylaws on renting or have a lawyer do it for you.
 The association might forbid renters – but not rent to own agreements.

-Rent to own contracts means you sign a contract to sell the condo.
+Rent-to-own contracts mean you sign a contract to sell the condo.
 The benefit is you generally collect a lump sum payment upfront.
-After the lump sum, you collect monthly payments until a mutually agreed upon date, at which time the tenant must either buy the unit or move out.
+After the lump sum, you collect monthly payments until a mutually agreed-upon date, at which time the tenant must either buy the unit or move out.

 A significant advantage is you can state in the contract that the potential buyer is responsible for all repairs and maintenance.
 If the deal doesn’t work out, then they move, and you keep the money paid to that point and find someone else.
 If the tenant does buy, then you get more money.

 Become A HOA Board Member